 Clicking on ‘Share Ideas’ will allow you to easily enter your idea in the text area provided.
-You need to select, from the drop down menu, what area you think this idea will improve.
+You need to select, from the drop-down menu, what area you think this idea will improve.
 You can also choose to align your idea to certain company values by clicking on the relevant value.
-If you've selected a company value it will turn yellow.
+If you've selected a company value it will turn navy.

 When you're happy click submit via the button ‘Submit’ located under the text area.

 All ideas will be sent to your manager for review.
 You will see when your idea is delivered and opened by your manager under the ‘Feedback History’ section.
 Similar to 'Give Unprompted Feedback' you'll also be able to see submitted and received ideas as well as Recent Idea Activity and whether the feedback has been opened in this view.

 Clicking on ‘Give Praise’ will take you through to nominate an employee or multiple employees for praise and provide a snapshot of why they deserve it in the text box provided.